top of page

 • 2 min read

-The initiative brought together members of the local community, including families who assisted with food preparation, alongside the Brothers themselves.
-Br Mark described the event as a meaningful first step in what he hopes will become a sustained outreach.
+Br Mark Kenatsi, Project Coordinator, described the event as an important first step in what he hopes will become a sustained ministry of presence.

 “This marks an important beginning for us,” he said.
 “We are grateful to everyone who contributed their time, energy, and support to make this possible.”